turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Create the Initializer

-Devise comes with a few generators, one of which is an installer which will create an initializer, locales file, and output some additional instructions:
+Devise comes with a number of important generators.
+To start off, we need to use the devise installer which will create an initializer, locales file, and output some additional instructions:

 ```text
 $> rails g devise:install